Data4DM/BayesSD/DailyDigest/7 Variation and Hierarchy.md

 What we can't fully know, that is to say much about everything, can have prior.
-As lists in [[Table2 Procedural (functional)#Detailed How in progress]], prior can be classified into three: structure, demand, or data variation.
+As lists in [[functional_table2_workflow#Detailed How in progress]], prior can be classified into three: structure, demand, or data variation.

 ## Variation (a.k.a.
 Uncertainty)